Spyder (soundtrack): Release

 The film's music was launched at the Kalaivanar Arangam in Chennai on 9 September 2017.
 Though Rajinikanth, S. Shankar and S. S. Rajamouli were considered to felicitate the event as the chief guests, the event was instead felicated by producers Kalaipuli S. Thanu, K. E. Gnanavel Raja, actor and Tamil Film Producers Council president Vishal, veteran directors Keyaar and Vikraman.
 The event saw the attendance of 10,000 fans at the venue.
 The album was also released in Telugu the same day, although no event was held for the Telugu version.

 Reception

 Telugu

-Indiaglitz rated the album 3 out of 5 and summarised that "There is a strong Tamil flavour in all of the songs, with even traces of Harris' past works eminently noticeable."
-123Telugu gave a positive verdict stating that "Spyder’s audio album attracts the class audience and stands as a different album in Mahesh’s career."
 Karthik Srinivasan of Milliblog stated that the album is "a predictable Harris Jayaraj package with two good-enough songs."
 Ramesh Kannan of Moviecrow rated the album 3 out of 5 stating that "Harris Jayaraj delivers an engaging album filled with the composer’s signature sounds throughout the soundtrack."
 Jeevi of Idlebrain.com wrote "Harris Jayaraj's tunes for this film are not fresh.
 But he makes it up with his background score."

 Tamil

-For the soundtrack of the Tamil version, Behindwoods rated the album 2.5 out of 5, saying, "Though there is nativity missing for Tamil listeners, the album has Harris' usual western style music with superior sounding."
-Sharanya CR from The Times of India reviewed that "Except for two songs, Harris doesn’t really up the magic quotient for SPYder."
+For the soundtrack of the Tamil version, Sharanya CR from The Times of India reviewed that "Except for two songs, Harris doesn’t really up the magic quotient for SPYder."
 Siddharth Srinivas from Sify gave 3 out of 5 stating "Spyder is a lightweight, frothy soundtrack from Harris that's high on style but not too much on substance."